Hemmels/reactapp/README.md

-# React application repo - this holds the production code that can be seen [running on Github Pages](http://hemmels.github.io/reactapp)
+# React application repo - this holds the production code that can be seen [running on Github Pages](http://hemmels.github.io/reactapp) (See notes below)
 The running code is the gh-pages branch, which we never commit to directly, it is built from the master branch and pushed/deployed with

     npm run deploy